-Use Audio MIDI Setup to set up audio input and output devices you use with your computer, such as microphones and multichannel audio interfaces.
+You can use Audio MIDI Setup to configure audio input and output devices that you use with your iMac, such as microphones and multichannel audio interfaces.
 Audio MIDI Setup works with many types of audio and MIDI interface devices, including your computer’s built-in audio and digital multichannel audio devices.
-It works with devices connected to your computer using FireWire, USB, Bluetooth, PCMCIA, and PCI.
+It works with devices connected to your iMac using FireWire, USB, Bluetooth, PCMCIA, and PCI.

-The settings you can change in Audio MIDI Setup depending on the audio device you’re using.
-For example, you can adjust the volume for each channel your audio output device has available, if the device supports volume control.
-To do so:
+The settings you can change in Audio MIDI Setup depend on the audio device you’re using.
+For example, if the device supports volume control, you can adjust the volume for each channel your audio output device has available by following these steps:

-- Connect your audio devices to your computer.
+- Connect your audio devices to your iMac.
 If necessary, install any software included with the devices.
 See the documentation that came with your audio devices.

 - Choose an audio device from the list on the left side of the Audio Devices window.

 - To use the device for sound input, choose "Use this device for sound input" from the Action pop-up menu.

 - To use the device for sound output, choose "Use this device for sound output" from the Action pop-up menu.
 If you also want to use the device to play system sounds, choose "Play alerts and sound effects through this device" from the Action pop-up menu.